mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter3.md

 #### Update the Action Bar

-Let's make a simple modificaiton to the Action Bar and update the title.
+Let's make a simple modification to the Action Bar and update the title.

 Change the title to "SpaceX Launches" or something equally appropriate: